Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Introduction

-where $C_{\rm V/A}$ are vector and axial coupling constants, respectively.
-Precision measurements of $a_{\rm SM}$, $A_{\rm SM}$, or $B_{\rm SM}$ provide, therefore, empirical values of $\varrho$ which are instrumental for the $V_{\rm ud}$ calculation since they allow to avoid using theoretical values of $\varrho$ which, in spite of a recent progress in the {\it ab initio\/} GT-decay calculation~\cite{(Gys19)}, are not yet accurate enough to be directly used for that purpose.
+where $g_{\rm V/A}$ are vector and axial-vector elecroweak currents coupling constants, respectively.
+Precision measurements of $a_{\rm SM}$, $A_{\rm SM}$, or $B_{\rm SM}$ provide, therefore, empirical values of $\varrho$, which are instrumental for the $V_{\rm ud}$ calculation because they allow us to avoid using theoretical values of $\varrho$ which, in spite of a recent progress in the {\it ab initio\/} GT-decay calculation~\cite{(Gys19)}, are not yet accurate enough to be directly used for that purpose.
 With the experimental $\varrho$ the $V_{\rm ud}$ calculation depends upon precision measurement of the partial lifetime and theoretically calculated radiative ($\delta'_{\rm R},\delta_{\rm NS}^{\rm V}, \Delta_{\rm R}^{\rm V}$) and many-body ISB ($\delta_\textrm{ISB}^{\rm V}$) corrections to the Fermi branch.
+The latter are defined together with $\delta_{\rm NS}^{\rm V}$ as a deviation from the Fermi matrix element in its isospin-symmetry limit $M_F^0$:

 Indeed, the reduced lifetime for an allowed semileptonic $\beta$-decay of $T=1/2$ mirror nuclei can be written as~\cite{(Sev08),(Nav09a)}: